refinedev/refine/documentation/docs/guides-and-concepts/auth/auth0.md

 };
 ```

-Clicking the `Login with Auth0` button, you will be directed to the auth0 login screen.
+After clicking the `Login with Auth0` button, you will be directed to the auth0 login screen.

 <div style={{textAlign: "center"}}>
     <img src={login} />